tynason/orbitboy/readme.txt

 The script selects points matching a subjective "boring" criterion: After watching the evolution of various points (the orbits of those points), you see ones that are more interesting, or less boring.

 Plenty of orbits are cool to "watch".
 Bound attractive orbits spiral into a central point.
-Bound repulsive ones repel endlessly around a central point.
+Bound repulsive orbits repel endlessly around a central point.

 What interested me were the orbits of points near the boundary of the set, which dally around for a long time before finally being torn to infinity under the tortures of the recursion process.